 Clerk provides various options for setting up a sign-up flow.
 These options are configurable from the Clerk Dashboard(opens in a new tab).
 When a new application is created, you will be presented with the following screen:

-In addition to the application name set for your instance, there will be standard authentication options to choose from: identifiers, authentication strategy, social login, and Web3 authentication.
+In addition to the application name set for your instance, there will be standard authentication options to choose from: identifiers, authentication strategy, social login providers, and Web3 authentication.

-You can always make changes to your sign-up options after your application has been created by visiting the Dashboard and navigating to User & Authentication settings.
+You can always make changes to your sign-up options after your application has been created by visiting the Clerk Dashboard and navigating to the User & Authentication settings.

 From the application configuration screen, you must choose one of the following identifiers: email address, phone number, or username.
 You can select multiple identifiers if you like, but at least one is required to continue.